GabrielProstitis/kqx.io/content/post/iretq.md

 +++
-title = 'Bloodding kernel challs' date = 2025-12-08T13:00:00+01:00
+title = 'Exploiting a 13-years old bug on QEMU' date = 2025-12-08T13:00:00+01:00
 draft = false
-author = 'prosti, leave, Erge' summary = 'Bloodding kernel pwn challenges with a nday on QEMU' tags = [
+author = 'prosti, leave, Erge' summary = 'Learn how to cheese kpwn challenges running on a Ubuntu 24.04 container using a nday on QEMU' tags = [
     'QEMU',
     'x86'